makeitlabs/ratt/firmware/rpi/yocto-build/README.md

 The script will check that the SD image is mounted before it copies.
 It will copy all files from the templates directory tree that aren't ending in `-example` and aren't `.gitignore`, so be careful what files you leave around in there.

 The `.gitignore` file in the templates directory which will ignore non-example files, so you don't accidentally commit those and expose sensitive data.
 However it means you might lose critical config data if you delete your repository, so pay attention!

+_TODO: Possibly move this to a `ROOTFS_POSTPROCESS_COMMAND` in the image so it happens as part of the `bitbake` process instead of requiring these separate steps._

 ## Copy Image to SD Card